Were You Wrongfully Fired Due to Whistleblowing?

 The Law Protects You

 If you are reticent to come forward, it no doubt owes to a fear of retaliation.
 Being fired is the ultimate form of retaliation.
-And if you are let go soon after you report wrongdoing at work, an unjust termination at work lawyer Los Angeles can help you make the connection between your complaint and your termination.
+And if you are let go soon after you report wrongdoing at work make a connection between your complaint and your termination.

 You cannot be fired for making a complaint about discrimination in the workplace or participating in an investigation of such a complaint.
 You cannot be fired for blowing the whistle on violations involving wage and hour laws or health and safety laws.
 Nor can you be fired for filing a workers’ compensation claim for an on-the-job injury.

-Your first step is to meet with your unjust termination at work lawyer Los Angeles.
+Your first step is to meet with your lawyer.
 They will ask you to recall the facts and circumstances that led up to your termination.
 To prepare for your first meeting, you should create a timeline of events.
 You should write down every exchange between you and the others involved in the incident.
 You should save every email and text message sent to you.
 In fact, you should forward all emails relevant to the case to your personal email account before you are let go.

 Paying Your Lawyer

-Experienced Los Angeles wrongful termination lawyers know when they have a winning case.
-Such lawyers will not take a case unless they are confident that they can get a sizable settlement.
+Experienced lawyers know when they have a winning case.
+They will not take a case unless they are confident that they can get a sizable settlement.
 For this reason, they will take your case on a contingency fee basis.
 Their payment will come out of the money you receive through a negotiated settlement or the money awarded after a jury trial.
 Indeed, in the event of a jury trial, the court may order the losing party to pay the attorney fees of the winning party.
 In any case, your lawyer should explain how charges and fees will work before they accept the case.

 Damages You Are Entitled To

-Unfair firing lawyers Los Angeles have one goal in mind: to get you the maximum compensation allowable under the circumstances and the law.
-To this end, unfair firing lawyers Los Angeles work to their clients the following kinds of compensation:
+Lawyers have one goal in mind: to get you the maximum compensation allowable under the circumstances and the law.
+To this end, they will help their clients get the following:

 You may also be entitled to damages for the mental and emotional strain of losing your job.
 You may also be eligible for punitive damages.
 If you were treated in an especially egregious manner after your complaint, if you were subjected to constant harassment and cruelty, the stress and humiliation of the situation may have caused you serious psychological problems.
 The court may levy punitive fines to punish your employer for their conduct.